-Approximately 457 of the Permanent Mortgage Loans relate to the 2006 Series A Participant Interest and are subject to a participation interest (see "2006 Series A Participant Interest" below).
+Approximately 441 of the Permanent Mortgage Loans relate to the 2006 Series A Participant Interest and are subject to a participation interest (see "2006 Series A Participant Interest" below).

-There have been no material monetary defaults on any of the Mortgage Loans (generally loans that are sixty (60) to ninety (90) days delinquent in payment of debt service) other than (i) temporary financial difficulties with respect to certain Developments, which have since been cured and (ii) certain of the mortgage loans underlying the 2006 Series A Participant Interest prior to the acquisition by the Corporation of a participation interest with respect to such mortgage loans or the cash flow therefrom.
-In addition, the Corporation is currently aware that three (3) Developments with 236 Subsidy Contracts, with an aggregate outstanding senior Mortgage Loan balance of \$60,504,563 and an aggregate outstanding subordinate Mortgage Loan balance of \$5,721,337 as of July 31, 2010, have each received a Notice of Default of the Agreement for Interest Reduction Payments from HUD because of their low inspection ratings, and one (1) Development under the Program with a Mortgage Loan with an aggregate outstanding principal balance of \$991,546 as of July 31, 2010 has received notice of a default for failure to timely complete the Project.
+There have been no material monetary defaults on any of the Mortgage Loans (generally loans that are sixty (60) to ninety (90) days delinquent in payment of debt service) other than (i) temporary financial difficulties with respect to certain Developments, which have since been cured or are in the process of being cured and (ii) certain of the mortgage loans underlying the 2006 Series A Participant Interest prior to the acquisition by the Corporation of a participation interest with respect to such mortgage loans or the cash flow therefrom.
+There are two (2) Developments with an aggregate outstanding senior Mortgage Loan balance of \$3,568,937 as of January 31, 2011 that have debt service payment delinquencies of over ninety (90) days.
+The Corporation is currently working with the Mortgagors of these developments to cure these delinquencies.
+See Footnote 4 to "Appendix E-1-Table 2: Developments and Permanent Mortgage Loans Outstanding Under the Program as of January 31, 2011."
+The Corporation has also become aware of a foreclosure proceeding that has been instituted against the Mortgagor of the Harlem Gateway Development due to a default under a subordinate mortgage loan that was made without the Corporation's consent.
+The Mortgagor continues to make timely payments of debt service on the Corporation's first and second Mortgage Loans in the outstanding principal amounts of \$3,753,454 and \$1,495,747, respectively, as of January 31, 2011.
+The Corporation is monitoring the situation and has been in contact with the subordinate lender.
+In the event of foreclosure, the Corporation believes debt service on the first and second mortgage loans could continue to be paid as it is currently fully supported by project cash flow.
+See "Appendix E-1- Table 2: Developments and Permanent Mortgage Loans Outstanding Under the Program as of January 31, 2011."
+In addition, the Corporation is currently aware that three (3) Developments with Section 236 Subsidy Contracts, with an aggregate outstanding senior Mortgage Loan balance of \$58,979,115 and an aggregate outstanding subordinate Mortgage Loan balance of \$5,493,395 as of January 31, 2011, have each received a Notice of Default of the Agreement for Interest Reduction Payments from HUD because of their low inspection ratings, and one (1) Development under the Program with a Mortgage Loan with an aggregate outstanding principal balance of \$991,546 as of January 31, 2011 has received notice of a default for failure to timely complete the Project.
 The Corporation expects the construction servicer, Community Preservation Corporation ("CPC"), to make a commitment for a senior loan to the Development, the proceeds of which will be used to prepay the outstanding principal balance of the Corporation's senior Mortgage Loan.
 In such event, CPC will replace the Corporation as senior lender.